vand3rlinden/vand3rlinden.github.io/content/post/mdo-hardening-dkim-dmarc-config.md

 ## To summerize
 DKIM rotation ensures that even if a key is compromised, it will become obsolete after a period of time, limiting the window of vulnerability.
-Setting up DMARC for the MOERA domain is an essential practice to protect against email fraud on this domain.
+Additionally, setting up DMARC for the MOERA domain is crucial to protect against email fraud targeting this domain.